Skip to content

 Legend:

-• Verified — the maintainers have run the full eight-tool surface through this client and confirmed all calls round-trip.
+• Verified — the maintainers have run the full base tool surface through this client and confirmed all calls round-trip.
 Reported in the project's release notes.

 • Expected to work — the client speaks compliant MCP; the maintainers have not yet exercised it.
 Reports of working setups welcome via Discussions.